 Take care of yourself and your health!
 Remember that only you are responsible for your well-being.

-Each person has slightly noticeable dark dots on his body.
-These are the so-called black moles.
+Every person has slightly noticeable dark spots on his body.
+These are so-called black moles.
 Experts explain this phenomenon as a non-oncological formation.

 It is difficult to understand when they appeared.
-The main explanation is too rapid growth of pigmented skin cells.
+The main explanation is that pigmented skin cells grow too quickly.

 Why do black moles appear?

-The reasons for the appearance of black moles are quite natural and commonplace.
-These include exposure to sunlight (ultraviolet), internal changes in the body, defined as hormonal or external damage in the form of mechanical impact.
+The reasons for the appearance of black moles are quite natural and banal.
+This may include exposure to sunlight (ultraviolet radiation), internal changes in the body, defined as hormonal, or external damage in the form of mechanical impact.

 Most of these cells are flat.
-Black moles have a uniform color and a rounded shape.
+Black moles have a uniform color and a round shape.

-You can observe dark moles on the body even in childhood.
-Over time, as a person grows older, they can become darker and increase in volume.
+Observe dark moles on the body as early as childhood.
+Over time, as a person grows up, they may become darker and increase in volume.

 In adults, there are a total of ten to forty skin pigmentations.
-Having reached the third decade, their development usually stops, and if additional moles appear, this is already a reason to consult a dermatologist.
-Thus, it is possible to prevent the development of melanoma, a type of skin cancer.
+Having reached the third decade, their development usually stops and, if additional moles appear, this is a reason to consult a dermatologist.
+In this way, the development of melanoma, a type of skin cancer, can be prevented.

-It’s not worth it to instantly panic when you find a black mole on your body.
-First you need to understand the reason for its appearance.
-It is also important for general peace of mind to be able to distinguish between birthmarks on the skin and cancerous tumors.
+You shouldn’t immediately panic when you discover a black mole on your body.
+First, it’s worth understanding the reason for its appearance.
+It is also important for general peace of mind to be able to distinguish between skin birthmarks and cancerous tumors.

-Those involved in this topic can often even determine from a photo of black moles that they belong to a certain species.
+Those involved in this topic can often even determine from a photo of black moles that they belong to a certain type.
 The topic is quite interesting and useful for general development.

 The main types of moles and what are their characteristics